ashiqguddu/ashik-repository/README.md

 # ashik-repository
-This is my first repository.
+This is my first Git repository.
+Author - Mohammad Ashik